cxl-micron-reskit/famfs/markdown/getting-started.md

 ```
 And here are the rest (that we can remember just now - send corrections
 please)

+Add following repo to install *-devel packages like libyaml-devel.
 ```
 sudo dnf install -y \
     kernel-devel \